dpenkler/linux-usbtmc/README.md

 # linux-usbtmc driver

-This is an experimental linux driver for usb test measurement & control instruments that adds support for missing functions in USBTMC-USB488 spec and the ability to handle SRQ notifications with fasync or poll/select.
-Most of the functions have been incorporated in the linux kernel starting with version 4.6.
+This is an experimental linux driver for usb test measurement & control instruments.
+It adds support for missing functions in USBTMC-USB488 spec, the ability to handle SRQ notifications with fasync or poll/select and a number of features required to support the IVI library.
 This package is provided for folks wanting to test or use driver features not yet supported by the standard usbtmc driver in their kernel.

 The following functions have not yet been incorporated into a kernel.org release:
- - trigger ioctl
  - module params
- - user get/set ioctls for usb timeout
- - ioctl to send generic usb control messages
- - ioctl to control setting of EOM bit in writes
- - ioctl to configure TermChar and TermCharEnable
+ - 32 bit support for IVI USBTMC_IOCTL_CTRL_REQUEST and USBTMC_IOCTL__READ/WRITE on 64 bit platforms.

-The remaining features are available in the standard kernel.org releases >= 4.6.
+All the USBTMC-USB488 features are available in the standard kernel.org releases >= 4.19.0

+The IVI extensions will be incorporated into kernel releases > 4.19.0

+For details on the IVI extensions please see Guido Kiener's [repo](https://github.com/GuidoKiener/linux-usbtmc)

 ## Installation